BYLAWS OF THE WASHINGTON STATE PEST MANAGEMENT ASSOCIATION

 Section 4 Committees and Offices

 All members shall be eligible to serve on committees.
-Only Joint Members may chair any committee.
+Only Joint and State Members may chair any committee.
 All members shall be eligible to co-chair any committee.
 Only representatives of Joint Member Firms may hold office.

 GRIEVANCE AND DISCIPLINARY ACTION